norlab-ulaval/template-norlab-project/.junie/guidelines.md

 ## Repository Guidelines Instructions

-- First, review _A2G super project guidelines configuration_ specified in `.junie/guidelines.a2g_config.md` for additional guidelines.
+- First, review _A2G Guidelines Configuration_ specified in `.junie/guidelines.a2g_config.md` for additional guidelines.
 - Then proceed with the remaining repository guidelines instructions.

 ## Repository Organization